walquis/bathroom-reno/thebook/src/water-heater.md

 Note that the tee isn't only for the humidier.
 The humidifier actually taps into the line via a saddle valve.
 The additional plastic quick-coupling fitting (not Shark-Bite) goes to the dishwasher.

 Feeding the humidifier from a nearby hot water source saves energy, and the humidifier is more effective since it's getting hotter water.
-Previously, by the time the trickle of water reached the humidifier from the far-off main water heater, it was merely warm.
+Previously, by the time the trickle of water reached the humidifier from the far-off main water heater, it was merely warm at best.

 While running power to the water heater, I also fixed an ancient wiring mess to the oven.